jeertmans/manim-slides/docs/source/reference/sharing.md

 ### Sharing ONE HTML file

-If you set the `--one_file` flag, all animations will be data URI encoded, making the HTML a self-contained presentation file that can be shared on its own.
+If you set the `--one-file` flag, all animations will be data URI encoded, making the HTML a self-contained presentation file that can be shared on its own.
 If you also set the `--offline` flag, the JS and CSS files will be included in the HTML file as well.